BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.PowerShell/ReadMe.md

 New-Item -ItemType SymbolicLink -path (join-path $targetScriptDirectory $scriptTargetName) -Target (join-path $sourceRepoRoot $relativeScriptSourceDirectory $scriptSourceName )
 }

-## Symbolic Links for VSC settings, tasks, and launch configurations
+## Symbolic Links for VSC settings, tasks, launch configurations

 The organization has multiple GIT repositories.
 Every repository that uses Visual Studio Code as the IDE, needs a subirecory `.vscode`, which contains the three files